Insight

 In terms of the amount of time off: again, what is ‘reasonable’ will depend upon the nature of the incident and the employee's individual circumstances.
 There is guidance to suggest that whilst each situation will need to be assessed on its own merits, one or possibly two days at most may well be enough to deal with any particular situation.

 If you know you will need to take the time off in advance, for example, your child has a hospital appointment, this will not be classed as an emergency.
-You will need to book annual leave or parental leave inst.
+You will need to book annual leave.

 Is dependant’s leave paid?

-Your employer may pay you if you do take time off in relation to any of the above, but they don’t have to.
-Your contract of employment, any company handbook or intranet, may set out your employer’s policy if they have one.
+Your employer may choose to pay you if you do take time off in relation to any of the above, but they don’t have to.
+Your contract of employment, any company handbook or intranet, should confirm whether they will or not.
+Failing that, you should ask your manager.

 What if a dependant dies?

-If the dependant is your child and they were under the age of 18 then you will be eligible to take Parental Bereavement Leave (see below).
+If the dependant is your child and they were under the age of 18 (including a stillbirth after 24 weeks of pregnancy) then you will be eligible to take Parental Bereavement Leave (see below).
 In all other cases you have the right to reasonable unpaid time off if a dependant dies.
 This is limited to time necessary to deal with logistical matters, e.g. arranging and attending the funeral.

 What if your employer doesn’t let you take time off?

-Since 6 April 2022, eligible parents have a right to two weeks off if their child dies under the age of 18, or are stillborn after 24 weeks of pregnancy ( ‘Parental Bereavement Leave’).
+Eligible parents have a right to take two weeks parental bereavement leave (‘PBL’) if their child dies under the age of 18, or they are stillborn after 24 weeks of pregnancy.

 The leave can be one week, two consecutive weeks, or two separate weeks, and can start on any day of the week.
 It must be taken within 56 weeks after the death or stillbirth of the child.

-What notice do I need to give my employer to take parental bereavement leave?
+What notice do I need to give to take Parental Bereavement Leave?

-For leave starting within the first 56 days (eight weeks) starting with the date of child’s death, the notice period is minimal.
-You must notify your employer before the time you are due to start work on the day you want the leave to start.
-If this is not practicable, you must notify them as soon as is reasonably practicable.
-If you want to take leave after the first eight weeks, you will need to give your employer at least seven days’ notice.
+For PBL starting within the first 56 days (eight weeks) of the child’s death you must notify your employer before the time you are due to start work on the day you want the leave to start.
+If this is not practicable, you must notify them as soon as is ‘reasonably practicable’.

-When notifying your employer that you intend to take parental bereavement leave you will need to tell them: the date of death; the date you want the leave to start, and whether you intend that period to be one or two weeks.
+When notifying your employer that you intend to take PBL you will need to tell them: the date of death; the date you want the leave to start, and whether you intend that period to be one or two weeks.

 What about other entitlements to leave and pay?

 Your entitlement to maternity leave and pay is not affected if your child has died or been stillborn.
-You can take maternity leave in addition to parental bereavement leave.
+If eligible, you can take maternity leave in addition to parental bereavement leave.

 If you have adopted a child or are an intended parent under a surrogacy arrangement you may be entitled to adoption leave.
 Again, this is in addition to your right to parental bereavement leave.

-You may be entitled to paternity leave and pay as a result of the birth of a child (including a birth to a surrogate mother), or the placement of a child with you for adoption.
-Paternity leave can be taken in addition to parental bereavement leave.
+You may be entitled to other forms of leave and pay as a result of the birth of a child (including a birth to a surrogate mother), or the placement of a child with you for adoption.

 Your employer may have enhanced policies, explaining your entitlement to take any applicable leave and what pay you will receive.